- Human killing is an act of nihilism.

 - Wars cover up a plethora of political and economic problems by deflecting public attention away from the real issues.

 - Make love, not war—share power and reduce tension.

 - Nonviolence is a proactive approach to conflict resolution that goes straight to the heart and soul of power relationships and demands strength, courage, and discipline, not just idle pacifism.

 - Radical nonviolence can undermine power and authority by withdrawing the approval, moral support, and cooperation of those who have been dealt an injustice.
 It derives its strength from the energy buildup and very real power of powerlessness.

-- Nonviolent rebellion calls for denunciation, disengagement, demystification, and defiance, leading eventually to liberation.
+- Nonviolent rebellion involves denunciation, disengagement, demystification, and defiance.

 - Rebellion provides us with the faith to create meaning out of meaninglessness, the energy to connect with those from whom we are separated, the power to surmount powerlessness, and the courage to confront death.

 Tags Power of Powerlessness Radical Nonviolence